Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Various/README.md

 - Enable DJ dialogues in Single Event mode

 ## Notes
-- "Heavyweights always available" is **required** to get heavyweights online working.
 - "Rivals number in road rage options" is also included in "Select rivals cars in garage".
 - **DO NOT** use "Enable lap timer in race mode" and "Enable lap timer in road rage mode" together.
 - Disable the takedown camera if you don't want the game to bring you back car controls while using the AI controlled patch